ShadowKitty42/ONI-Archipelago/README.md

 ## What is this?

-This is a continuation of a project started by digiholic [ArchipelagoNotIncluded](https://github.com/digiholic/ArchipelagoNotIncluded)

 As of right now, the bare minimum has been completed to enable Multiworld functionality.
 The goal is to add it to the large list of games for [Archipelago Multiworld Randomizer](https://archipelago.gg)
-It is currently up-to-date with all DLC except for Bionic (which came out recently) and any combination of DLC can be enabled/disabled.
+It is currently up-to-date with all DLC except for Prehistoric Planet Pack (which came out recently) and any combination of DLC can be enabled/disabled.
 There are some known visual bugs that haven't been fixed yet, but nothing should affect gameplay.
 (See [Known Bugs](#known-bugs) below)

 ## Usage